 Future Growth: The Queensland Government’s 2024 Regional Water Assessment forecasts a 12.7% increase in water demand by 2051, including a 110% rise in industrial use.
 Our region is ready to grow, but we need the water and infrastructure to match.

-Development Pipeline: The Western Downs has 152 projects in the pipeline - 46 with significant water needs - across renewables, intensive agriculture, resources, and bioenergy.
-These projects alone represent more than $30 billion in potential investment, 2,700 construction jobs and 790 permanent jobs.
+Development Pipeline: The Western Downs has over $37 billion of projects in the pipeline - many significant water needs - across renewables, intensive agriculture, resources, and bioenergy.
 Without secure water, the viability of these projects is at risk.

 Council’s Advocacy